 - 3.10.1 The Core Strategy identifies the locations of Barnet's play areas (Map 11).
 There are 49 sites that provide formal play space.
 Less than half of the parks in Barnet have play areas and, only 46% of Barnet residents are within 600m of a formal equipped play area.
-In the future the need for play space will increase as Barnet's population is getting younger. - 3.10.2 In areas where a deficiency is identified, developments will be required to provide facilities on site together with a commitment to maintain them, or a financial contribution to improve the nearest appropriate play area.
-Other aspects of policies DM01: Protecting Barnet's character and amenity, DM03: Accessibility and Inclusive Design and DM04: Environmental Considerations will also need to be considered such as safety, accessibility and the impact of noise. - 3.10.3 Development in areas with sufficient play space will still be required to make a financial contribution to the nearest appropriate existing play facility or provide new facilities on site.
-Improvements to existing facilities will also be necessary, given the priority for family housing in the borough.
-The Mayors SPG requires that provision for children under five is provided on site (within 100m) to ensure they can access play space.
+In the future the need for play space will increase as Barnet's population is getting younger.

+- 3.10.2 Both residential development in areas of play space deficiency and residential development in areas with sufficient play space will be expected to make a contribution either on site or financially for play space.
+In areas where a deficiency in play space is identified, residential developments will be required to provide facilities on site and provide appropriate contributions to maintain them, or where appropriate provide a financial contribution to improve the nearest appropriate play area.
+Residential development in areas with sufficient play space will still be required to make a financial contribution to the nearest appropriate existing play facility or provide new facilities on site.
+The Mayor of London's SPG: Providing for Children and Young People's Play and Informal Recreation requires that provision for children under five is provided on site (within 100m) to ensure they can access play space.
+Improvements to existing facilities are necessary, given the priority for family housing in the borough.

+- 3.10.3 Aspects in relation to policies DM01:

+Protecting Barnet's character and amenity,

+DM03: Accessibility and Inclusive Design

+and DM04: Environmental Considerations for

+Development will also need to be considered

+such as safety and disturbance.

-3.11 Other standards
+3.11 Other standards and assessments

-- 3.11.1 Building for Life was established by CABE in association with the Home Builders Federation as the national standard for well designed homes and neighbourhoods.
+- 3.11.1 European Community ((EC) Directive 97/11/EC) requires the environmental impact assessment (EIA) of major projects.
+The effect of the Directive is to require environmental impact assessment to be carried out, before development consent is granted, for certain types1 of major project which are judged likely to have significant environmental effects.
+EIA is an important procedure for ensuring that the likely effects of new development on the environment are fully understood and taken into account before the development is allowed to go ahead.
+It also sets out the actions required to mitigate any harmful effects (Circular 02/99). - 3.11.2 Building for Life was established by CABE in association with the Home Builders Federation as the national standard for well designed homes and neighbourhoods.
 It promotes design excellence and celebrates best practice in the house building industry.
-Housing developments will be scored against the criteria to assess the quality of their design.
-Where required developers will need to ensure an accredited Building for Life assessor carries out the work. - 3.11.2 A Health Impact Assessment (HIA) is a means of assessing the health impacts of policies, plans and projects, particularly on disadvantaged groups.
+Housing developments are assessed against the criteria to measure the quality of their design. - 3.11.3 A Health Impact Assessment (HIA) is a means of assessing the health impacts of policies, plans and projects, particularly on disadvantaged groups.
 Created by the World Health Organisation many countries have now adopted this approach.
 The impact of development on health can be assessed to ensure that impacts such as road safety, pollution and flooding are considered.
-The Watch Out for Health checklist for assessing the health impacts of planning proposals is recommended for use during the evaluation of a scheme, particularly comprehensive schemes.
-Many aspects of HIA which help improve a developments positive contribution to health are already established as standards such as the provision of play space, minimum floor space standards and garden amenity space.
+The Watch Out for Health checklist for assessing the health impacts of planning proposals is recommended for use during the evaluation of a scheme, particularly very large and comprehensive schemes. - 3.11.4 Many aspects of HIA which help improve a developments positive contribution to health are already established as standards such as the provision of play space, minimum floor space standards and outdoor amenity space.